apache/camel-karavan/karavan-demo/postman/docs/README.md

 ### Install AMQ and AMQ Streams Operators
-Also creates `postman` namespace required for the demo
+Also creates `karavan` namespace required for the demo
 ```
 cd ../openshift-manifests
 oc login --token=... --server=...